figureland/statekit/README.md

 > This is likely going to be removed from future versions to reduce the footprint of this library.

-This is a class-based extension of the `signalObject`.
+This is a class-based extension of the `record`.
 It's just a different pattern for a simple architecture where you are using classes heavily.
 Essentially it allows a pattern like this:

 ```typescript
 import { State } from '@figureland/statekit'